Wedding of Mary I of England and Philip of Spain: Dancing at Wolvesey Castle

 After the wedding, the royal couple dined in the Bishop's Palace, Wolvesey Castle.
 There was a tall buffet or cupboard displaying 120 pieces of gold and silver plate.
+The buffet had six shelves or degrees, a mark of high honour.

-Mary on Philip sat on a raised dais under a canopy.
+Mary and Philip sat on a raised dais under a canopy.
 On the right side of the hall there was a table for lords and gentlemen, ladies and gentlewomen sat on the left side.
 Muñoz says the diners were Spanish, English, German, Hungarian, Bohemian, Polish, Flemish, Italian and Irish, and there was an Indian, hasta un seňor indiano, porque hubiese indio.
 After the meal the Spanish guests chatted with the ladies in such Latin as they could muster.
 They had brought perfumed gloves as gifts but the language barrier hindered the customary formalities of gift giving.

 Edward Underhill wrote about his experience as a server at the meal.
-His presence at Winchester was questioned by the usher John Norris, and one of Mary's valets, John Calverley, spoke in his favour.
-Underhill said the Spanish lords were jealous of the dance moves of Lord Braye and Master Carew.
+His presence at Winchester was questioned by the usher John Norris.
+One of Mary's valets, John Calverley (a brother of Underhill's fellow veteran Hugh Calverley, whose ancestor was reputed to have married an Aragonese princess), and Humphrey Radcliffe spoke in his favour.
+Underhill managed to secure a whole venison pie for himself.
+He wrote that the Spanish lords were jealous of the dance moves of Lord Braye and Master Carew.
+John Elder described the Spanish nobles dancing with "the faire ladyes and the moste beutifull nimphes of England" as a sight from "an other worlde".

 A Spanish account says that Philip ordered two diplomats, Pedro Lasso de Castilla and Hernando de Gamboa, to dance a Spanish Alemana, and then Mary and Philip followed.
 After this there were other dances, following by supper.
 Munoz thought the English gentlewomen's Spanish-style dancing was not quite as splendid as their English dance.
 The Alemana was a popular dance at the Spanish court.
 Twelve male masquers dressed as gods and nymphs had danced an Alemana before Philip at Brussels at Mardi Gras in February 1550, including his favourite Ruy Gómez de Silva who was present at Winchester.
 There was another ball on Sunday evening, and on subsequent days, the ladies of the court who were not attending in the queen's chamber were in the hall or antechamber of Wolvesey Castle dancing or conversing with guests.